CrisTsan/vim-pseudoglossa/README.md

 # Vim Highlighting for Pseudoglossa

 ## Description
-This allows syntax highlighting for pseudoglossa
+This enables syntax highlighting for pseudoglossa
-(an educational programming language dedicated for greek students) in vim.
+(an educational programming language intended for greek students) in vim.

 ## Installation